Concept overview

 - Box sliding down at incline (with friction)

-- Pulley system on table with one mass hanging off
+- Pulley system on table or inclines with one mass hanging off

 - Systems with multiple masses, like two blocks being pushed together